Get the Help You Need During a Personal Financial Crisis

 6. Society of Saint Vincent de Paul

 Acting on its mission to end poverty, this nonprofit takes a person-to-person approach to help those in need of social services and financial assistance.
 They’re committed to helping people with housing, food, transportation, utilities, clothing, and medicine.
 Find out what services the Society offers in your area.

 Since 2002, an anonymous businessman from Philadelphia has handed out aid to families finding themselves in a financial crisis.
 If you need short-term help with basic needs or bills, Net Wish can help.
 Instead of giving you cash directly, this nonprofit will send you a gift certificate or prepaid credit card up to $200.

 The Gradient Gives Back Foundation was founded to prevent families who’ve fallen on hard times from losing their homes.
 It awards mortgage or lease payment assistance to families across the United States.
 With the stress of a monthly mortgage payment relieved, families can catch up on other expenses such as medical bills.
 You can apply for Gradient Gives Back here.

 Get back on your feet after a personal financial crisis

 You can get the support you need to overcome a financial crisis—and we want to help you.
 GoFundMe gives your friends and family members a simple way to rally around you when you need it most.
-And with a 0% platform fee for organizers, we offer fundraising so you can keep more of the money you raise.
 Sign up to get started today.